 It is at this junction between complicity and reaction that Fruit of Sleep makes its point.
-In Mujawara / The Tree School (2014–ongoing), a circle of stools are arranged around a tree that hangs in the centre overhead, with a children's storybook, The Tree School, made by Campus in Camps in collaboration with Contrafilé, placed on each.
-In one story, a few lines seem to tie together this exhibition and how the idea of sleep as a site of boundless possibility has been interpreted: 'Silence is a special kind of action, and it's always at our service.
+In Mujawara / The Tree School (2014–ongoing), a circle of stools are arranged around a tree that hangs overhead, with a children's storybook, The Tree School, made by Campus in Camps in collaboration with Contrafilé, placed on each.
+In one story, a few lines seem to express how the idea of sleep in this show, as a site of boundless possibility, has been interpreted: 'Silence is a special kind of action, and it's always at our service.
 It's a way of being, of moving from place to place.'

-The idea of silence as a tactic through which to cut through the grandiose noise of the art world's oft-vacuous political gestures feels potent, which returns us to An unpredictable expression of human potential at BAC.
+The idea of silence as a tactic through which to cut through the grandiose noise of the art world's oft-vacuous political gestures returns to An unpredictable expression of human potential at BAC.
 As Khalidi and Hoare explain in that exhibition's curatorial essay, the idea was not to ask for solutions from its artists, nor to sketch out utopias, but rather respond 'to the present global moment ... in which a paradigmatic shift can be tasted in the air'.
-Perhaps there are no words to describe the present; or maybe they have become inadequate when it comes to the mounting problems we face globally, including an ecological crisis that can no longer be ignored.
+Perhaps there are no words to describe the present; or maybe they have become inadequate when it comes to its mounting problems, including an ecological crisis that can no longer be ignored.

-But sometimes words are needed to create necessary ruptures.
-This was the case with one talk that stood out during the programme of lectures, discussions and performances that constituted the off-site project Upon a Shifting Plate, organised by Tohmé at Ashkal Alwan, which included Candice Lin's lunch-time performance Destroyed Documents and James T. Hong's illuminating evaluation of Nietzsche's philosophy through an understanding of the gut's microbiome.
+But words are needed to create necessary ruptures.
+This was the case with one talk that stood out during the programme of lectures, discussions and performances that constituted the off-site project Upon a Shifting Plate, organised by Tohmé at Ashkal Alwan, which included Candice Lin's lunch-time performance Destroyed Documents and James T. Hong's illuminating evaluation of Nietzsche's philosophy through the gut's microbiome.

 Lina Mounzer's 'Hunger and Hallucination: Tales from the Great Famine' detailed Lebanon's devastating famine during World War I, and mentioned the profiteering Michel Sursock undertook by hoarding wheat supplies and engaging in price speculation.
-This wove a damning frame around the pristine white cube in which Fruit of Sleep was staged, bringing to attention the contradictory context of the Sursock Museum itself, next to which the towering Ibrahim Sursock Residences loom: 'a landmark project' that not only smacks of the private development that has shaped so much of Beirut's postwar landscape, but also points to art's relationship to such processes.
+This wove a damning frame around the pristine white cube in which Fruit of Sleep was staged, bringing to attention the contradictory context of the Sursock Museum itself, next to which the towering Ibrahim Sursock Residences loom: 'a landmark project' that smacks of the private development that has shaped so much of Beirut's postwar landscape, while pointing to art's relationship to such processes.

 In fact, when it comes to the Beirut chapter of Tamawuj, all roads led to the Sursock Museum, and in particular, the museum's esplanade, on which Radouan Mriziga's performance 55 (2014) saw Mriziga create a design based on Islamic geometry with his body as both compass and protractor, marking out points and circles with chalk on the ground that were connected with neat lines of masking tape.

 The symbolism of Mriziga's performance felt like a clue.
 It was on this esplanade, after all, that the dots Tamawuj laid out connected—at least, this is what it felt like during Franziska Pierwoss and Sandra Teitge's performative dinner, 'A Tale of Trash Mountains, Garbage Rivers, and Migratory Birds', which was staged there.
-The basic premise of the dinner was as follows: on tables of eight people each, at least one specialist in waste disposal was positioned to steer discussions surrounding a hot topic: waste management.
-(In 2015, a garbage crisis erupted after the Naameh landfill—the sole site to deal with Beirut and Mount Lebanon's rubbish since 1997—was closed, with the government offering no replacement, resulting in piles of rubbish building up throughout the city.
-These events prompted the 'You Stink!' protests and spawned the Beirut Madinati movement.)
+Tables of eight people each included at least one specialist in waste disposal who was positioned to steer discussions surrounding a hot topic: waste management.
+In 2015, a garbage crisis erupted when the Naameh landfill—the sole site to deal with Beirut and Mount Lebanon's rubbish since 1997—closed with the government offering no replacement.
+These events prompted the 'You Stink!' protests and spawned the Beirut Madinati movement.

 This instrumentalisation of an instrumentalising space—that is, the contradictory space of art and its institutions—is by no means an insignificant feat, no matter how small the gesture might seem.
 It offers an example of how the means of curatorial and artistic production might enable actions with real-world effects.
 Even if those effects manifest in a fleeting moment in which state or institutional power—at least, a tiny fraction of it—is compelled to listen.—[O]